jose-d/build-slurm-rocky8/README.md

 #### (2) build apptainer build image for pmix

 ( no need of `sudo`, fakeroot works well, expect ~ 315 MB image)

+_Note, that this container is without munge - which is apparently breaking interworking with slurm.
+(I'm not fully sure why)_

 ```
 apptainer build --fakeroot ./build-pmix-rocky86.sif ./build-pmix-rocky86.def